Best Patient Care Technician Schools in Hawaii

 Some students start working as CNAs while finishing their PCT skills training.
 This can help you earn while you learn.

-If you want to start working in healthcare quickly, becoming a patient care technician in Hawaii is a solid choice.
+If you want a shorter path into healthcare, becoming a patient care technician in Hawaii is a solid choice.
 The fastest route is to earn your CNA certification, get listed on the Hawaii Nurse Aide Registry, and add phlebotomy and EKG skills.

 Kapiʻolani, Leeward, and Windward Community Colleges are reliable starting points.
 Private schools like Caregiver Training School may offer more flexible schedules and bundled PCT skills.